The Girls' Middle School

 - Opportunities to create multi-faceted, interdisciplinary projects

-- Participation in field trips and outdoor education overnights
+- Participation in field trips, both day trips and class overnight experiences

 - Advisory role